-Name of Director Ong Seh Hong Chua Leong Hai Lim Bok Ngam Date of Appointment 23 September 2011 20 May 2009 4 January 2021 Date of last re-election (if applicable) 25 April 2018 23 April 2019 N.A.
-Age 58 80 71 Country of principal residence Singapore Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) the recommendation, after taking into consideration his contributions and performance. recommended by the Nominating Committee and The re-election of Mr Lim was recommended by the Nominating Committee and the Board has accepted the recommendation, after taking into consideration his contributions and performance.
-The Board considers Dr Ong to be independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. The Board considers Mr Lim to be independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. Whether appointment is executive, and if so, the area of responsibility Non-Executive Executive Refer to the Section on Board of Directors at page 8 of this annual report for details.
-Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) and Independent Director, Executive Director and Chief Executive Officer and a member of Nominating Committee - Professional qualifications ofessional qualifications Refer to the Section on Board of Directors at page 8 to 11 of this annual report for detail Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/ or substantial shareholder of the listed issuer or of any of its principal subsidiaries Nil Father of Chua Siok Peng Nil Conflict of interest (including any competing business) None None None
+Name of Director Chua Siok Peng Lim Bok Ngam Date of Appointment 15 December 2015 4 January 2021 Age 48 73 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company is of the opinion that Ms Chua can contribute positively to the Company after reviewing the Nominating Committee's recommendation and Ms Chua's qualifications, extensive experiences and suitability The Board of Directors of the Company is of the opinion that Mr Lim can contribute positively to the Company after reviewing the Nominating Committee's recommendation and Mr Lim's qualifications, extensive experiences and suitability.
+The Board considers Mr Lim to be independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. Whether appointment is executive, and if so, the area of responsibility Executive.
+She is the Head of the Property Development division and also in charge of business development Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Director Independent Director, Chairman of Nominating Committee and Board Safety Committee and a member of Remuneration Committee and Audit and Risk Management Committee.
+Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Ms Chua is the daughter of Mr Chua Leong Hai, the Executive Director and Chief Executive Officer of the Company None Conflict of interest (including any competing business) None None

-Name of Director Ong Seh Hong Chua Leong Hai Lim Bok Ngam Working experience and occupation(s) during the past 10 years Refer to the Section on Board of Directors at page 8 to 11 of • this annual report for details.
-Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes Yes Shareholding interest in the listed issuer and its subsidiaries Nil Direct interest - 194,066,547 shares Nil Other Principal Commitments [] Including Directorships [#] "PrincipalCommitments" has the same meaning as defined in the Code # These fields are not applicable for announcements of appointments pursuant to Listing Rule 704(9) Past (for the last 5 years) NIL Present • Dyna-Mac Holdings Ltd • Hock Lian Seng Holdings Ltd Past (for the last 5 years) NIL Present Director of Hock Lian Seng Group's subsidiaries and joint venture companies Past (for the last 5 years) Project Adviser for Hock Lian Seng Infrastructure Pte.
-Ltd Present Board member (Transitlink Pte Ltd), an LTA company Committee Member of ECAD (Executive Committee on Airport Development), Changi Airport Group Council member (Public Transport Council), a MOT Statutory Board.
-Adviser, DTSS2.
-PUB Deep Sewer Tunnel Project Panel member DPAP (Development Projects Advisory Committee), Ministry of Finance Hock Lian Seng Holdings
+Working experience and occupation(s) during the past 10 years Executive Director of the Company, its subsidiaries and joint venture companies.
+UK registered professional architect with extensive work experience in UK and Singapore Mr Lim has extensive experience in the field of infrastructure, building and civil engineering.
+He started his career in the area of design and progressed to construction and project management.
+During his career he has worked with Brown & Root, RDC (Resources Development Corporation), PWD (Public Works Department), LTA (Land Transport Authority) and MSI International (LTA consultant arm).
+He was the DCE (Deputy Chief Executive) of LTA, overseeing the implementation of MRT/road projects and smooth running of the land transport system in Singapore.
+Mr Lim is currently a board member of Transitlink Pte Ltd, adviser for DTSS2, PUB Deep Sewer Tunnel Project and Council member of the Public Transport Council.
+Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes Shareholding interest in the listed issuer and its subsidiaries Direct interest - 26,119,265 shares Nil Other Principal Commitments Including Directorships# "Principal Commitments" has the same meaning as defined in the Code # These fields are not applicable for announcements of appointments pursuant to Listing Rule 704(9) Past (for the last 5 years) Nil Present Director of Hock Lian Seng Group's subsidiaries and joint venture companies Past (for the last 5 years) Project Adviser for Hock Lian Seng Infrastructure Pte.
+Ltd. Present - Board member (Transitlink Pte Ltd), an LTA company - Committee Member of ECAD (Executive Committee on Airport Development), Changi Airport Group - Council member (Public Transport Council), a MOT Statutory Board - Adviser, DTSS2, PUB Deep Sewer Tunnel Project - Panel member DPAP (Development Projects Advisory Committee), Ministry of Finance